Mo-Khalifa96/Web-Scraping-and-Analyzing-Stock-Data/README.md

 ## About The Data
 **The data being analyzed for this project consist of the stock data and revenue amounts (particularly, quarterly revenue) for each of the companies Tesla and GameStop.
 The stock data for both companies are scraped from Yahoo Finance, which provides financial records of Tesla's stock dated since 2010 and GameStop's stock dated since 2002 and up to the present day.
-As for the revenue data, Tesla's quarterly revenue are scraped from www.macrotrends.net, a platforms that also publishes financial records and reports.
+As for the revenue data, Tesla's quarterly revenue is scraped from www.macrotrends.net, a platform that also publishes financial records and reports.
 However, the quarterly revenue data of GameStop are scraped from a special link provided by IBM for the original project course.
 I've used here IBM's link for this task especially as it provides the quarterly revenue data for GameStop dated since 2005 whereas websites like 'macrotrends' publishes financial records that date no earlier than 2009.**